 Can one drink alcohol while taking antibiotics?
 Mixing alcohol and antibiotics is an immensely broad topic.
-Having a glass of wine and necking a couple of Zynox pills can be very different to mixing few shots of vodka with Flagyl.
-The severity of side effects and symptoms will vary greatly, depending on the amount and type of a drink consumed and same goes with different antibiotic classes.
+Having a glass of wine and necking a couple of Zynox pills can be very different from mixing a few shots of vodka with Flagyl.
+The severity of side effects and symptoms will vary greatly, depending on the amount and type of a drink consumed, and the same goes for different antibiotic classes.
 It’s common knowledge, though, that the combination brings adverse effects along and should be avoided at all costs.